$12.09 Billion in Sales Expected for HSBC Holdings plc (NYSE:HSBC) This Quarter

-Wall Street analysts predict that HSBC Holdings plc (NYSE:HSBC) will report $12.09 billion in sales for the current fiscal quarter, according to Zacks Investment Research.
-Two analysts have made estimates for HSBC’s earnings, with the highest sales estimate coming in at $12.17 billion and the lowest estimate coming in at $12.01 billion.
-HSBC posted sales of $11.82 billion during the same quarter last year, which suggests a positive year over year growth rate of 2.3%.
-The firm is scheduled to announce its next quarterly earnings report on Tuesday, February 22nd.
+Brokerages expect HSBC Holdings plc (NYSE:HSBC) to announce sales of $12.09 billion for the current quarter, Zacks Investment Research reports.
+Two analysts have provided estimates for HSBC’s earnings.
+The highest sales estimate is $12.17 billion and the lowest is $12.01 billion.
+HSBC reported sales of $11.82 billion in the same quarter last year, which indicates a positive year over year growth rate of 2.3%.
+The firm is expected to issue its next earnings report on Tuesday, February 22nd.

-According to Zacks, analysts expect that HSBC will report full year sales of $50.00 billion for the current financial year, with estimates ranging from $49.83 billion to $50.17 billion.
-For the next year, analysts expect that the company will post sales of $50.98 billion, with estimates ranging from $50.58 billion to $51.39 billion.
-Zacks’ sales calculations are an average based on a survey of research firms that cover HSBC.
+On average, analysts expect that HSBC will report full-year sales of $50.00 billion for the current financial year, with estimates ranging from $49.83 billion to $50.17 billion.
+For the next year, analysts forecast that the company will report sales of $50.98 billion, with estimates ranging from $50.58 billion to $51.39 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of research firms that follow HSBC.

-HSBC (NYSE:HSBC) last released its quarterly earnings data on Monday, October 25th.
-The financial services provider reported $0.85 earnings per share for the quarter, beating the consensus estimate of $0.77 by $0.08.
-The firm had revenue of $12.20 billion during the quarter.
-HSBC had a return on equity of 5.51% and a net margin of 23.08%.
+Several equities research analysts have weighed in on HSBC shares.
+BNP Paribas raised HSBC from a “neutral” rating to an “outperform” rating in a report on Thursday.
+JPMorgan Chase & Co. boosted their price objective on HSBC from GBX 450 ($6.07) to GBX 500 ($6.75) in a research report on Thursday, January 13th.
+Investec cut HSBC from a “buy” rating to a “hold” rating in a research report on Friday, October 22nd.
+Barclays boosted their price objective on HSBC from GBX 550 ($7.42) to GBX 615 ($8.30) in a research note on Wednesday.
+Finally, Royal Bank of Canada reaffirmed an “outperform” rating on shares of HSBC in a research note on Wednesday, October 27th.
+One investment analyst has rated the stock with a sell rating, seven have issued a hold rating and ten have given a buy rating to the company.
+According to data from MarketBeat, the company has a consensus rating of “Buy” and an average price target of $433.75.

+A number of institutional investors have recently bought and sold shares of the business.
+Bessemer Group Inc. lifted its position in HSBC by 71.3% during the 4th quarter.
+Bessemer Group Inc. now owns 3,461 shares of the financial services provider’s stock worth $104,000 after acquiring an additional 1,441 shares during the period.
+Signaturefd LLC lifted its position in HSBC by 38.3% during the 4th quarter.
+Signaturefd LLC now owns 24,696 shares of the financial services provider’s stock worth $745,000 after acquiring an additional 6,841 shares during the period.
+National Bank of Canada FI acquired a new stake in HSBC during the 4th quarter worth approximately $348,000.
+Ellevest Inc. lifted its position in HSBC by 38.9% during the 4th quarter.
+Ellevest Inc. now owns 15,224 shares of the financial services provider’s stock worth $459,000 after acquiring an additional 4,261 shares during the period.
+Finally, Fieldpoint Private Securities LLC lifted its position in HSBC by 26.2% during the 4th quarter.
+Fieldpoint Private Securities LLC now owns 1,735 shares of the financial services provider’s stock worth $52,000 after acquiring an additional 360 shares during the period.
+1.14% of the stock is owned by institutional investors.

 HSBC Company Profile